 On this page I share a curated selection of product case studies covering some of the main product areas I’ve worked on.
 This list is not comprehensive, but the stories themselves are highly representative of my work.
 Though I can’t provide specific details in some cases due to confidentiality, the lessons remain highly illustrative.

 My current team, Digital Life Science Solutions, manages and develops products to support life science research.
 Specifically, these products empower life scientists by saving them valuable time, effort, and materials when designing and validating experimental procedures.
 The oldest platform product in the portfolio is Springer Nature Experiments - the largest discovery platform specializing in life science protocols and methods.
-New product discovery is ongoing, with a genAI product example given below.
+New product is ‘Methods Muse’, an AI-powered research assistant/co-scientist system that accelerates experimental design, troubleshooting, and validation.

-Zero to Launch: Building a Life Science AI Agent
+Zero to Launch: An AI-based Life Science Research Assistant

 (Rapidly!)
 Supporting COVID-19 Detection with Digital Solutions